codeunion/examples-sinatra/README.md

 For example, if you try to login but enter the wrong password, you could use a "flash" to display an error message after redirecting to the login page.

-This application uses a custom implementation of a "flash" behavior on top of [Sinatra's `session` feature](http://www.sinatrarb.com/intro.html#Using%20Sessions).
-It is inspired by the [rack-flash](https://github.com/treeder/rack-flash) and Rails' [ActionDispatch::Flash](http://api.rubyonrails.org/classes/ActionDispatch/Flash.html).

 ### Facebook Login (Coming Soon)

 ### Sending Email (Coming Soon)